Thursday, April 24, 2025

 Regulatory compliance: missing audit trails, poor documentation

-Measurement & feedback: no trend tracking, weak data loops from different sources
+Measurement and feedback: no trend tracking, weak data loops from different sources

-Once you’ve built your fishbone diagram, you can apply the Five Whys.
+Once you’ve built your fishbone diagram, you can apply the 5 Whys.

 Step 2: Use the 5 Whys root cause analysis